Roger Johnson (hurdler)

 Born in Dunedin, New Zealand, Johnson is the son of Ossie Johnson and Lorna Waddell, also successful athletes (triple-jump and swimming, respectively).

 In addition to being an accomplished athlete, Johnson is well respected in the field of operations management.
 After receiving his PhD from the Graduate School of Management at UCLA in 1973, Johnson joined the faculty of the University of Otago in New Zealand, and was promoted to the dean of commerce from 1976 to 1979.
 In 1980, Johnson went on to be an associate professor at the UCLA Anderson School of Business, and an associate professor of operations management at the University of Michigan School of Business Administration.
 His research interests include assembly-line balancing and management, project management, branch-and-bound methods, facility layout, and flexible manufacturing systems.
 Johnson's work has been published in Management Science, Decision Sciences, and the International Journal of Production Research.

-Johnson now resides with his family in Scotland.
+Johnson retired to live in Scotland.